 Cloud Case Studies

-AWS S3 Bucket Cloud Storage Compromise
+Cloud Storage Misconfiguration and Compromise

 AWS

-Detection and Initial Response: The incident was initially detected during a routine security audit via an alert from AWS CloudTrail, which indicated unexpected access patterns to an S3 bucket.
-Immediate actions were taken to restrict access by modifying the bucket's permissions settings to private, preventing further unauthorized access.
-Additionally, our team conducted a Deep & Dark Web (DDW) Search for any usages or indicators of any stolen API keys.
+Detection and Initial Response: The incident was initially detected through an alert from AWS CloudTrail, which indicated unexpected access patterns to the S3 bucket.
+Immediate actions were taken to restrict access by modifying the bucket's permissions settings to private.
+This quick response prevented further unauthorized access.

 Mitigation Strategies: Post-detection, the primary focus was on damage control and preventing future incidents.
 The following steps were undertaken: